dakotajakiser/Starseeds-Protocol/starseeds protocolV2.md

 At the current Phase of development, we have

 1. Gotten whitelisted by the balancer DAO for STARV2.
-You can find our token easily by typing star into the balancer search engine.
+You can find our token easily by typing star into the polygon balancer search engine.
 2. Created and whitelisted the 80mooMvxMVLP20wUSDR balancer LP. (mooMvxMVLP is a beefy finance autocompounding version of MVLP)

 Next we are releasing the first version of STARV2 LP that will be paired 40% STARV2 with 60% 80mooMvxMVLP20wUSDR.
 Following that we are launching proposals in the Balancer DAO to obtain a Gauge for 40V2STAR60mooMvxMvLPwUSDR pool.
 After which our LP will qualify for incentive rewards from Balancer.